figg3/DatabaseListformatter/README.md

 # databaseListFormatter
+Returns a list formatted for the IN operator for SQL queries.
 A nifty tool writen in js.
-Returns a list formatted for the IN operator for SQL queries.
-A nifty tool that comes in handy if you write a lot of sql.
+Comes in handy if you write a lot of sql.

 <h2>Example</h2>
 <img src="https://martinssonfredrik.se/git/ezgif-2-5984e9f43f36.gif">